Posted on: September 24, 2025

 If you’ve ever worked with massive datasets, you know that memory usage can quickly become a bottleneck.
 While developing succinct data structures, I found myself needing to store large arrays of integers—values with no monotonicity or other exploitable patterns, that I knew came from a universe much smaller than their type’s theoretical capacity.

 In this post, we will explore the engineering challenges involved in implementing an efficient vector-like data structure in Rust that stores integers in a compressed, bit-packed format.
 We will focus on achieving O(1) random access performance while minimizing memory usage.
-We will try to mimic the ergonomics of Rust’s standard Vec
+We will try to mimic the ergonomics of Rust’s standard Vec<T> as closely as possible, including support for mutable access and zero-copy slicing.

 All the code can be found on github: compressed-intvec